Tutorial: Bayesian Networks in Educational Assessment

 - IV.
 Advanced Topics

-- Covers two topics.
-Learning with Markov chain Monte Carlo
+- Learning with Markov chain Monte Carlo

 (MCMC) and dynamic Bayesian networks (networks which unfold across